 A bad employee grows like cancer within a company, infiltrating every cell and creating a negative work environment.
-Many employers have a hard time firing bad employees, but the problem with keeping them employed is that they will soon turn your entire workforce against you.
+Many employers have a hard time knowing when to fire a bad employee, but the problem with keeping them employed is that they will soon turn your entire workforce against you.
 This hostility can lead to a decrease in profits.
 The bottom line is that bad employees hurt your company more than you know.

-- Poor Attitude – If a subordinate employee has a poor attitude and likes to think she’s in charge, it’s time for a reboot.
-Do not let this behavior continue and if it does, fire her.
+- Poor Attitude – If a subordinate employee has a poor attitude and likes to think they’re in charge, it’s time for a reboot.
+Do not let this behavior continue and if it does, fire them.
 Trust us; you’ll be much better off in the long run.

-- Blames Others – If an employee is constantly blaming others for his actions and cannot take any responsibility for his mistakes, all signs point towards firing.
+- Blames Others – If an employee is constantly blaming others for their actions and cannot take any responsibility for their mistakes, all signs point towards firing.

-- Misses Deadlines – If an employee is regularly missing agreed-upon deadlines or simply isn’t producing work, the chances are he’s dead weight.
+- Misses Deadlines – If an employee is regularly missing agreed-upon deadlines or simply isn’t producing work, the chances are they’re dead weight.

-- Poor Quality – If her work is not to par and you are constantly correcting mistakes, it’s time to be concerned.
+- Poor Quality – If their work is not to par and you are constantly correcting mistakes, it’s time to be concerned.

 - Frequently Gone – If your employee regularly takes time off, shows up late, takes long breaks or leaves early – neglecting to make up this lost time – it’s time to start looking for a replacement.

-- Wrong Priorities – If an employee cannot multi-task and spends time on unimportant tasks, this is a sign that the job may be over his head.
+- Wrong Priorities – If an employee cannot multi-task and spends time on unimportant tasks, this is a sign that the job may be over their head.

 - Poor Attendance – Team members should regularly make meetings and go the extra mile to ensure that other co-workers help meet their deadlines.
 If this isn’t happening, signs point towards an individual that doesn’t want the team to succeed.